2015 Bronco League Rules

 (b) No Throwing of Equipment.
 No player shall throw a bat, helmet, glove, or catcher’s mask!
 One warning per game!
 The next player on either team who violates the rule will be ejected!
 This applies to objects intentionally thrown in anger.
 If a bat is thrown unintentionally, as sometimes occurs when a batter swings at the ball, there should be one warning per game, but all subsequent occurrences shall result in such batter being called “out,” the ball being dead, and all runners returning to their bases.

-5. Control of Spectators.
+- Control of Spectators.
 Umpires may use their discretion to ask spectators or players behind the screen to move away.
 Spectators should not be permitted to “climb” up the backstops or adjacent fences.
 The umpire is a Baseball Association and Park District Contractor and has jurisdiction to enforce all the rules on the field.

-6. The umpires will prepare the field, making sure that the bases are aligned and the pitching rubber is secure.
+- The umpires will prepare the field, making sure that the bases are aligned and the pitching rubber is secure.

-7. Umpire’s Call Is Final/Only Head Coaches May Discuss.
+- Umpire’s Call Is Final/Only Head Coaches May Discuss.
 There is no appeal from, nor is there to be any discussion about, an umpire’s judgment call.
 If a head coach (or acting head coach) disagrees with an umpire’s rule decision, he/she should call time-out upon completion of the play and discuss it calmly with the umpire and the opposing team’s head coach.
 Assistant coaches must communicate with the umpire only through their head coaches.
 Coaches must not vent their frustration upon the umpire, must not “ work” the umpire with grunts, groans, body language, facial expressions, or other “subtle” means, and must not yell “safe” or “out” or “fair” or “foul” or “ball” or “strike.”
 In no event should any player argue or discuss a call with an umpire.

-6. In the event of a forfeit, the head coach of the forfeiting team shall contact the Commissioner within 48 hours thereof, or be suspended from his team’s next regularly scheduled game.
+- In the event of a forfeit, the head coach of the forfeiting team shall contact the Commissioner within 48 hours thereof, or be suspended from his team’s next regularly scheduled game.

-E. Team Dugouts/Game Balls.
+- Team Dugouts/Game Balls.
 The home team (designated on the schedule as the first team listed) will occupy the third base dugout; the visiting team will occupy the first base dugout.
 The home team will deliver two (2) new baseballs to the umpire before the start of the game for use as game balls.

-F. Base Coaches.
+- Base Coaches.
 Either two (2) adults or one (1) adult and one (1) uniformed player (wearing a batting helmet) shall coach base paths during an inning.

-G. Weather.
+- Weather.
 A game shall be immediately suspended in the event of thunder or lightning.
 The game can be restarted 20 minutes after the thunder and lightning have ceased.

-H. Clean-Up.
+- Clean-Up.
 Each team is responsible for policing the area near its bench or dugout following the game.
 All candy wrappers, soft drink cans, and other trash is to be picked up and properly deposited in the trash barrels in the area.

-I. No Alcohol.
+- No Alcohol.
 No alcohol is allowed anywhere on park district property near the field and no smoking is allowed on the field or in the dugout.

-J. At the end of the season, each team will select three (3) players from that team to participate in the annual July 4 All-Star game.
-To be eligible to be selected to play in the All-Star game.
-Also, to be eligible to be selected to play in the game, a player must be available to play in the game.
+- At the end of the season, the head coach of each team will select five (5) players from that team to participate in the annual All-Star game.
+To be eligible to be selected to play in the game, a player must be available to play in the game.
 Games missed as a result of sickness, family emergency, or injury, are not counted in the application of this rule.